-- 1. Select Snooze. - 2.
-Pump will display this screen. - 3.
-Test your BG and use it to calibrate sensor. - Once calibration BG is entered, this screen will display.
-You will begin receiving sensor glucose readings in 5 - 15 minutes.
+1. Select Snooze.

+2. Pump will display this screen.
+Test BG and use to calibrate the sensor.
+See "Calibration" on page 29 if you need help calibrating.

+3. Once calibration BG is entered, this screen will display.
+You will begin receiving sensor glucose readings within 5 minutes.